With summer ending in Manassas, now is an ideal time to get a head start on air conditioner maintenance.

 • Testing lines, refrigerant levels and connections

-There’s also some upkeep you can do on your own between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your equipment once you’ve cleaned it.
+Pick a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can check your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment